laker History, Family Crest & Coats of Arms

 The surname laker was first found in Stirlingshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the laker family
+Early History of the laker family

 This web page shows only a small excerpt of our laker research.
 Another 108 words (8 lines of text) covering the years 1390, 1406, 1380, 1784, 1537, 1797 and are included under the topic Early laker History in all our PDF Extended History products and printed products wherever possible.